meng-zha/FaceMaskDetection/README.md

 * voc2coco.py: convert the voc style data to coco style data.
 * dataset.py: dataset of AIZOO if you want to use your model.
 * mmdetection/: the codes forked from [open-mmlab](https://github.com/open-mmlab/mmdetection), train and test of retinanet and faster rcnn.
+    * tools/: the scripts of train and test
+    * configs/: the configs of models
+    * demo/image_demo.py: inference on the demo images
+    * mmdet/: core code, dataset and models
 * PyTorch-YOLOv3/: the codes forked from [eriklindernoren](https://github.com/eriklindernoren/PyTorch-YOLOv3), train and test of yolov3.
+    * train.py: train the yolov3 model
+    * test.py: test the model
+    * detect.py: inference on the demo images
+    * utils/: dataset and some other fucntions
+    * models.py: darknet models

 ## Faster RCNN and RetinaNet
 ##### Clone and install requirements